Getting Started with TutorThings

 - Finish with understanding - The goal is being able to explain why, not just what

-When you open Start Session, you'll see three options:
+When you open Start Session, you'll see open-ended voice sessions plus guided practice options.

 Learn Anything

 Bring any topic, question, or concept.
 The tutor figures out where you are and works from there - no setup needed.
-This is the most flexible starting point and works well for school subjects, curiosity questions, or anything a learner is currently working on.
+Good for the nightly "I don't get this" moment, school subjects, curiosity questions, or anything a learner is currently working on.

 Story Time

 The tutor asks what kind of story you like, then builds one and involves you in it with check-in questions along the way.
-Good for younger learners or anyone who engages better through narrative.
+Helps younger learners build comprehension and spoken confidence through narrative.
 The questions are still built around reasoning - the story is just the vehicle.

 Quiz Game

 A trivia-style round on a topic you pick.
 The tutor offers a few categories or takes a custom choice, then runs questions in a game-like format.
-Still explanation-first - you say why, not just what.
+Builds the habit of saying why, not just what.

-All three modes follow the same rules: you explain before you get told, hints get more specific only when you're genuinely stuck, and the tutor never just hands over the answer.
+All sessions follow the same rules: you explain before you get told, hints get more specific only when you're genuinely stuck, and the tutor never just hands over the answer.

 For families & educators